 Grayson’s Grades: Eagles at Chiefs

-Here is the latest report card and this week's edition of Grayson's Grades:
+Here is the latest issue of Grayson's Grades:

 D'Andre Swift - Swift was a big reason the Eagles won the game.
 He started with some solid runs and later in the game was a factor through the air on screens and short passes.
 Swift scored his second rushing touchdown in the last three games.
 The Eagles got him in open space and that allowed his speed and vision to lead to some big gains.
 Swift averaged 6.3 yards per carry rushing it 12 times for 76 yards and a touchdown.
 He also caught three passes for 31 yards.

 DeVonta Smith - Smith was the primary target for Jalen Hurts in this game.
 His biggest catch was in the second half where he secured a catch at the one yard line setting up a tush push for the touchdown.
 Smith was targeted eight times.
 He did a good job of finding open space and securing the catch when given the opportunity.
 Smith finished with six catches for 99 yards.

 Haason Reddick - Reddick set a tone early in the game showing blazing speed off the edge and sacking Patrick Mahomes on the Chiefs opening possession.
 Reddick continued to do a good job on the outside and pressured Mahomes occasionally.
 He finished with four tackles, one sack, one tackle for a loss and three quarterback hits.

 Josh Sweat - Sweat was opposite Reddick creating havoc on the other side.
 He too was getting a great jump off the edge and pressuring Mahomes.
 It forced him to move around and break the pocket.
 Sweat had four tackles and three quarterback hits.